 They contain the list of periodic visits and the parts to be replaced, checked or cleaned at a defined frequency.

-• Service Bulletins, Service Letters and Service Informations
+• Service Bulletins, Service Letters, and Service Information :

-• These are documents issued by manufacturers following a noted anomaly or a modification to their products.
-These documents may apply to a limited number of aircraft according to various criteria (serial number, part fitted on the aircraft or not, etc.).
+These are documents issued by manufacturers following a discrepancy or a modification to their products.
+These documents may apply to a limited number of aircraft according to various criteria (serial number, part mountedon the aircraft or not, etc.).
 They propose either to correct the anomaly or to make a modification on the aircraft concerned.

 These documents are issued with different possibilities for the owner: either mandatory, or recommended, or optional.

-• Airworthines Directives released by the national authorities:
+• Airworthiness Directives (AD) issued by the authorities:

-• These follow a document such as a Service Bulletin issued by the manufacturer.
-It is mandatory to apply ADs within their own time limit.
+These follow a document such as a Service Bulletin issued by the manufacturer.
+It is mandatory to comply with ADs within their specified timeframe.

-The number of items to track ranges from 80 for a light aircraft to several thousand for a more complex aircraft.
+The number of items to track ranges from 50 for a light aircraft to several hundreds for a more complex aircraft.
 The list of these items is called “Due List”.
 This is the status of your plane at a given time.

-So, tracking is about keeping this Due list up to date as the plane flies and time goes by.
+Thus, monitoring involves keeping this Kardex up to date as the aircraft flies and time passes..

-If CAMO Management was a black box, there would be 2 entries and 3 exits.
-As a starter, we would find:
+If airworthiness management were a black box, there would be 2 inputs and 3 outputs.
+As inputs, we would find:

 • The Flight data (hours, cycles, discrepancies) provided by the pilots or the Flight OPS department

-• The hours, days, and cycles left before the next inspection
+• Remaining hours, days, and cycles before an aircraft undergoes maintenance.

-To ensure this follow-up, it is necessary to have a tool to follow the life of aircraft over time.
-And for that, you can use Excel (with the risks that this entails) or a dedicated software.
+To ensure this monitoring, it is necessary to have a tool to track the life of aircraft over time.
+For this, Excel can be used (with the risks it entails) or dedicated software.

 Share This